Ball Boy Tactics: Production

 The series was produced by Heavenly Pictures and filmed in Seoul.
 Each episode runs approximately 30 minutes and blends campus romance with sports and emotional growth themes.

 Reception

 Ball Boy Tactics received positive feedback from viewers, especially for the chemistry between the leads and its sensitive portrayal of queer romance.
 The teaser was well received, highlighting romantic tension between the protagonists.
 A kiss scene between the leads also drew attention online, described as "very hot" by fans and critics.
 The series was listed among the most anticipated K-Dramas of June 2025.
-On MyDramaList, it holds an average rating of 8.0/10 from over 8,000 users, while IMDb shows a score of 7.7 from 434 users.